jojozhuang/jojozhuang.github.io/_posts/2016-09-15-creating-mysql-image-with-docker-file.md

 ---
 layout: post
 key: blog
-title: "Creating Mysql Image with Docker File"
+title: "Creating MySQL Image with Docker File"
-date: 2016-09-27
+date: 2016-09-15
-tags: [Docker, Dockerfile, Mysql]
+tags: [Docker, Dockerfile, MySQL]
 ---

 > Tutorial for how to create Mysql image with Dockerfile.